cylc/cylc-doc/src/user-guide/writing-suites/external-triggers.rst

 Cylc has several built-in external trigger functions:

 - clock triggers - see :ref:`Built-in Clock Triggers`
-- inter-suite triggers - see :ref:`Built-in Suite State Triggers`
+- inter-suite triggers - see :ref:`Built-in Workflow State Triggers`

 Trigger functions are normal Python functions, with certain constraints as described below in: